-Directed by Dr. Courtney Smith, associate dean at the School of Diplomacy, and Ms. Minh-Thu Pham, director of public policy at the United Nations Foundation, the program is structured around a series of seminars led by UN officials and representatives of governments and civil society on a range of global issues currently on the UN agenda.
+Directed by Dr. Courtney Smith, senior associate dean at the School of Diplomacy, and Ms. Minh-Thu Pham, senior director of policy at the United Nations Foundation, the program is structured around a series of seminars led by UN officials and representatives of governments and civil society on a range of global issues currently on the UN agenda.
 Key topics have included: peacekeeping and disarmament, human rights and refugees, status of women and children, member state policies towards the UN, the role of civil society and the private sector in the UN, UN reform, and the environment and development.

 A typical day includes: